MentalMoustache/roar-docs/docs/setup.md

         mysql> INSERT INTO permissions ( user_id, app_id, resource_id, permission ) VALUES ( 777, 0, 0, "SUPER" );
         ~~~

-    * If you use any non-standard database names / passwords you will need to change the `linux.conf` and `serverconfig.php` files in the config directory.
+    * If you use any non-standard database names / passwords you will need to change the `config/default/linux.conf` and `config/default/serverconfig.php` files in the config directory.

 * Create your **keys.json** file